 If you are a member of a trade union, it would be a good idea to speak to them before taking any legal action, as some unions provide a legal advice service for their members.
-Otherwise, you could talk to a solicitor, or Advice NI.
+Or, you could talk to a solicitor, or Advice NI.

 If you do decide to take legal action, it can either be through an Industrial Tribunal or through a civil court.

 To make a breach of contract claim through an Industrial Tribunal, your employment must have ended.
 There is also a cap of £25,000 on what a tribunal can award.
 As well as that, you need to know that if you wish to claim more you cannot first seek £25,000 from a tribunal and then go on to seek the balance from a civil court.